-The objective of this deliverable is to present the sequence of steps, named protocol, necessary to generate a series of simplified models, one per environmental impact, for a specific category of geothermal installation.
+The objective of this deliverable is to present the sequence of steps, formulated as a general protocol, necessary to generate a series of simplified models, one per environmental impact, for a specific category of geothermal installation.
 This deliverable is reporting both the concept of the protocol and its operational implementation.
 LCA experts involved in the development of geothermal LCAs are foreseen as users of this protocol.
-Applying the protocol requires both expertise in performing LCAs as well as abilities to use the Python programming language for its operational implementation.
+In fact, applying the protocol requires both expertise in performing LCAs as well as programming skills, ideally in the Python programming language, for its operational implementation.